 Whilst cable operated brakes have friction in them there is no friction in an oil-filled system.
 This is not so much an issue of energy saving.
 It’s about feel.
 Modulation, or the progressive feel in your fingers, being able to directly and intuitively sense the power as the disc pads touch the rotor, is in a class of its own with hydraulic brakes.
 You can sense more of a connection in your hands.
 You deliver more force to the pads, hence more stopping power for the same input, plus, when releasing the brakes, faster, more reliable and predictable pad retraction.
 Especially on long descents, this reduction or elimination of hand fatigue is very good.

 The ability to control speed is extraordinary, especially if like most cyclists you have used cable systems in the past.
-You can go from top speed to a standstill in a couple of seconds with a single finger on each brake lever, even on a fully-loaded touring bike.
-On cantilever systems for example, this is unmanageable.
+You can go from top speed to a standstill in a couple of seconds with a single finger on each brake lever, even on a fully loaded touring bike.
+On cantilever systems for example, this is unimaginable.

 Because the hydraulic system is sealed, grit and grim cannot get in to jam up the moving bits, making them maintenance free apart from eventually replacing worn pads.
 This system is mechanically simpler than cable operated brakes.